aspnet/Tooling/docs/migrate-to-vm.md

-# Migrate an ASP.NET Web application to an Azure Virtual Machine
+# Migrate a .NET Web application to Azure Virtual Machines

 This document provides an overview of how to migrate an ASP.NET Web application from on-premises to an Azure Virtual Machine.